sharmapuneet/NestedMenu/README.md

-This project is made for nested menu.
+This project is made for Nested menu.

+`To run the project go to build folder and open index.html in browser.`

 ## Project Architecture